quilime/organelle-monome/README.md

 Copy the `serialosc-install.sh` script in this repo onto the root of Organelle's USB.
 The folder structure should look like this:

-Attach your Organelle to a 1920 x 1080 monitor via HDMI, and plug in a mouse, keyboard, and wifi adapater via an external USB hub.

 - USBDRIVE/
   - serialosc-install.sh
   - Patches/

-Insert the USB into the Organlle, and turn it on.
+Attach your Organelle to a 1920 x 1080 monitor via HDMI, and plug in a mouse, keyboard, and wifi adapater via an external USB hub.
+Insert the Organelle's USB drive into the Organlle.
+Start up the Organelle by plugging it in.
 When the Organelle boots up, you will be welcomed with an Arch Linux terminal that looks like this.

     [root@organelle ~]]# _